Search the Professional Literature

 The Education Resources Information Center (ERIC), sponsored by the U.S. Department of Education's Institute of Education Sciences (IES), produces the world's largest database of journal and non-journal education literature.
 The ERIC online system provides the public with a centralized ERIC Web site for searching the ERIC bibliographic database going back to 1966.
 Abstracts are available for most of the items and full-text is available for many items.

 In August 2013, the ERIC Web site started to undergo a number of long-term changes that users will notice over the next few years.
 Additional features and content will be added on an ongoing basis.
-See the Notes section of the ERIC Web site for updates, including a video of the latest developments in ERIC (June 2014, 34:22 minutes)

 Google Scholar is a freely available online search engine that indexes scholarly literature covering a wide variety of fields from peer-reviewed online journals, scholarly books, technical reports, theses, and more.
 Abstracts are available for most of the items and links are provided to the full-text when it is available, either online or through a library the user is affiliated with.
 Some additional features of Google Scholar include:

 - Provides a list of articles that have cited the item being viewed and links to the abstracts of these articles.

 - Provides a list of articles related to the content of the item being viewed and links to the abstracts of these articles.